donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/user_login.md

   ![](screenshots/cms_signup_surfconext.png)

 4. You will be again redirected to the `login` page of your home organisation.
-Fill in your username/password received from your home organisation to login.
+Fill in the credential (e.g. username and password) of the user account issued by your home organisation.

   ![](screenshots/cms_RU_login.png)

-5. Right after the successful authentication through your home organisation, you are successfully sign-up/in to the RDM CMS portal.
-You will be re-directed back to the RDM CMS portal, and to a page on which the RDM collections available for you are listed.
+5. Following a successful authentication checked by your home organisation, you are logged in to the CMS portal as a registered RDM user.
+You will be re-directed back to the RDM CMS portal, and to a so-called `Collections` page.
+The list of RDM collections displayed on this page depends on your authorisation in the RDM system.

   ![](screenshots/cms_collections.png)